 No matter how negligent SEPTA has been, you will not receive punitively.

 You Should Retain Your Incident Card

 What happens if SEPTA forgets to give a card?
 Don’t worry.
-Buses now have cameras which we can use to establish you were really on the bus.
+Buses now have cameras that we can use to establish you were really on the bus.